Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Introduction

 \begin{remark} (i) Let $R^L_X$ be the CR curvature of $L$ on the boundary $X$ (see Definition~\ref{d-gue220507yydI}).
 By Lemma \ref{L:RX} we have

-Thus, even if $R^L$ is positive, the CR curvature $R^L_X$ might not be positive on $X$.
-From the method introduced in~\cite{HLM},~\cite{HHL17}, we see that if $R^L_X+\delta\mathcal{L}_x$ is positive, for some $\delta\in\R$, we can still have Szeg\H{o} kernels asymptotic expansion.
-To get Bergman kernel asymptotic expansions, we need the conditions \eqref{e-gue220710yyd}.
+Thus, Assumption \ref{a-gue220517yyd} requires that the CR curvature $R^L_{X}$ dominates the Levi form $\mathcal{L}$ in the negative directions of $\mathcal{L}$.
+Even if $R^L$ is positive, the CR curvature $R^L_X$ might not be positive on $X$.
+It follows from \cite{HHL17,HLM} that if there exists $\delta\in\R$ such that $R^L_X+\delta\mathcal{L}$ is everywhere positive, the asymptotic expansion of the Szeg\H{o} kernel holds.
+To obtain the Bergman kernel asymptotics, we need the conditions \eqref{e-gue220710yyd}.

-(ii) The conditions \eqref{e-gue220710yyd} always hold if $\mathcal{L}_x$ is semi-positive at every $x\in X$, that is, $X$ is weakly pseudoconvex.
+(ii) Assumption \ref{a-gue220517yyd} always holds if $\mathcal{L}_x$ is semi-positive at every $x\in X$, that is, if $M$ is weakly pseudoconvex.